 The lesson will be updated with a working video within 48 hours.

 Unfortunately, sometimes a student is unable to view an embedded video even though it is working perfectly.
-This cannot be fixed by Elephango support.
-This issue is due initiated by the parental controls installed on the student’s computer, such as YouTube’s Restricted Mode, as shown below.
+This cannot be fixed by Elephango support because it is due to:

-As parents, we understand the value of features such as this.
+As parents, we understand the value of protection software and accounts.
 However, the algorithms that detect unacceptable material are not infallible.
 We ask that you trust our vetting process for all resources found in Elephango and consider removing YouTube’s Restricted Mode only while your student is using Elephango.

 You could achieve this by having your student access Elephango on a specific browser or by creating a profile specifically for Elephango usage.
 Visit YouTube Help’s Disable or enable Restricted Mode for more information.
 If you are using a different parental control or have further questions, please contact our support team.
 We are always here to help make your experiences with Elephango amazing opportunities to learn!